 When and How to Feed Your Dog

-For a dog’s health, digestion, and energy, it’s important to set up regular feeding times.
-Two meals a day is good for most dogs because it keeps their metabolism in check and stops them from eating too much.
-Puppies may need three to four smaller meals, while older dogs do better with smaller, more nutritious meals.
+Consistent feeding times are essential for a dog’s health, digestion, and energy.
+Two meals a day works well for most dogs — it keeps metabolism steady and prevents overeating.
+Puppies may need three to four smaller meals, while older dogs benefit from smaller, more nutrient-dense servings.

 Too Many Treats